Driver Interface

 Performance Requirements

-must be able to process messages in a timely manner, and major
+driver-if must be able to process messages in a timely manner, and major

 issues may emerge here if the host CPU is overloaded.
 Some common examples are